DEV Community

 Enter fullscreen mode Exit fullscreen mode

 In the code above, the handleClick function is passed as a dependency to the useEffect hook.
-Since functions in JavaScript are reference types, the reference to handleClick changes on every render, causing the useEffect hook to run on every render, leading to an infinite loop.
+Since functions in JavaScript are reference types, the reference to handleClick changes on every render, which causes the useEffect hook to run on every render and leads to an infinite loop.

 Function as a dependency